neubig/nlp-from-scratch-assignment-2022/evaluation_and_submission.md

 ## Submission of Final Outputs

-**The sciner test set is not released yet!
-You will follow these instructions after it is released!**

 To run on the final test set, you will generate an output file in a similar format as above, and run the following command.